Arcola, Liguria

-Arcola (Arcoa) is a comune (municipality) in the Province of La Spezia in the Italian region Liguria, located about 80 km southeast of Genoa and about 7 km northeast of La Spezia.
+Arcola (Arcoa) is a commune in the Province of La Spezia, Liguria, Italy, located about 80 km southeast of Genoa and about 7 km northeast of La Spezia.
 As of 31 December 2004, it had a population of 10,145 and an area of 16.4 km2.

 The municipality of Arcola contains the frazioni (subdivisions, mainly villages and hamlets) Baccano, Termo, Fresonara, Monti, Romito Magra, Cerri, and Trebiano.

 Arcola borders the following municipalities: La Spezia, Lerici, Sarzana, Vezzano Ligure.

+Main sights

+The historic centre is characterised by a medieval layout of concentric rings with narrow cobbled lanes.